 If you have very damaged credit or no credit at all and want to work towards a good credit score, consider a secured credit card.
 You can open these cards with a deposit that you borrow against.
 This shows that you can control your spending and are able to manage your finances.

 It’s important to remember that there is no silver bullet when it comes to credit rehabilitation.
 Information and research are two of the most powerful weapons in your arsenal.
 Many credit card companies now offer free credit reports and scores.
 Check them often and ensure that you’re still heading in a positive direction.

-Becoming an authorized user on an established account is one way to begin to improve your score.
+Becoming a user on an established account is one way to begin to improve your score.
 However, it has to be part of a broader push to make your credit report and score attractive to lenders.